 The aliens on Colony are pretty much the show’s biggest mystery and we’re bound to get some answers soon.
 One of the things I really love the most about this show is how none of the “bad” characters are truly all bad, or vice versa.
 And I have a feeling the aliens are going to be exactly the same.
 This article is going to be an in-depth look at every clue we’ve gotten about the aliens on Colony so far.
 SPOILERS through last week’s episode.
 Once I see tonight’s episode, I’ll update this story.
 (If you haven’t seen Colony yet, you can watch every episode on Amazon.)

 Oh, and if you want to read only the theories about who the aliens really are, then just scroll down to the end of this article.

-Note: With Season 2 starting up again, we’ll be writing more in-depth stories about Colony every week, so you’ll want to join our email list to stay updated.
+We’ll be writing more in-depth stories about Colony every week, so you’ll want to join our email list to stay updated.
 Join our email list by clicking here.

 1. The Aliens May Not Be All Bad or All Good

 I’m making this assumption purely based on what we know about the other characters and groups from Colony so far.
 The Resistance has a lot of flaws and, in its own way, seems almost as bad as the aliens.
 While Katie complains about how Will is being manipulated by the collaborators, she was being manipulated by the Resistance.
 While it seems the collaborators kill to meet their own purpose, well, so does the Resistance.